nvs/gem-leaderboards/README.md

 The leaderboard system, as well as DPS tracking, did not begin until the release of Gem TD+ 1.5.
 As such, there are many games without screenshots and replays.
-These are the best know times that have been verified.
+These are the best known **Damage Test** kills that have been verified.

 <details>
 <summary><strong>Pre 1.4</strong>: 39:52 - herr_beppo</summary>